 Head of Transaction Management

-Ed is Head of Transaction Management within Investec Asset Management’s operations team.
+Ed is Head of Transaction Management within Ninety One’s operations team.
 He manages the team responsible for monitoring, administration and reporting on the private market portfolios, covering infrastructure, private equity, credit and real estate.

 Prior to joining the firm, he held various managerial roles during his 11 year tenure at Man Group, the most recent as chief operating officer for product development, legal and regulatory.
 Before that, he was an associate corporate lawyer at Bowman Gilfillan.